Bio 2050 - Anatomy and Physiology » Summer 2021 » Lecture Exam 1

 Which of the following will increase the rate of diffusion?

-A. an increase in the viscosity of the solvent
+A. an increase in the temperature

 B. an increase in the distance the molecules have to travel